gliviu/json-easy-filter/README.md

 **JsonNode**
 Wrapps a real Js node inside the tree that is traversed.

-node.key - the key of the currently traversed object. node.value - the value of the currently traversed object. node.isRoot - true if current node is the root of the object tree. node.path - string array containing the path to current node. node.level - level of the current node.
-Root node has level 0. node.getPathStr(delimiter) - returns the string representation of node.path. node.get(relativePath) - returns the JsonNode relative to the current node.
+* `node.key` - the key of the currently traversed object.
+* `node.value` - the value of the currently traversed object.
+* `node.isRoot` - true if current node is the root of the object tree.
+* `node.path` - string array containing the path to current node.
+* `node.level` - level of the current node.
+Root node has level 0.
+* `node.getPathStr(delimiter)` - returns the string representation of `node.path`.
+* `node.get(relativePath)` - returns the `JsonNode` relative to the current node.